 Stories about miracle statues like these have been around for centuries and across all cultures.
 But while it can be fun to believe, there’s no proof they can actually help with fertility.
 “It’s like when tribes do rain dances and it rains,” Twenge says.
 “People remember stories they hear where something worked, but they forget about the times they didn’t work because it doesn’t make as good of a story.”

 Wait for the Full Moon

 The ancient Romans linked the full moon to high libido and fertility, Thomas says—which actually makes sense: Moon phases and women’s menstrual cycles are both approximately 28 days long.
 Coincidence?
 Not necessarily.
 Twenge says moonlight could have affected women’s ovulation cycles in the pre-electricity days, so there might be a slight bit of truth to this one.
 But we live in a day and age with plenty of artificial light, so chances are your body isn’t ruled by the moon.
 Still, some women trying to conceive attempt to block out artificial light in the bedroom.
 (Maybe darkness really is the best mood lighting.)

 Wear Rose Quartz or Other Crystals

-For hundreds of years, crystals and gemstones have been thought to have healing properties by a variety of cultures from Native American Indians to Tibetan shaman.
+For hundreds of years, crystals and gemstones have been thought to have healing properties by a variety of cultures, from Native American Indians to Tibetan shaman.
 Rose quartz “is connected to the Heart Chakra,” Thomas explains.
-“It is said to support the female reproductive system.”
+“It’s said to support the female reproductive system.”
 While nobody can really say if wearing these gems can help, if it makes you feel more positive and hopeful, then why not?
 “I recently read something about rose quartz helping with fertility,” says Bump user and TTCer Katy P. “I don't really buy into that new-agey stuff, but here I am, wearing a rose-quartz bracelet!”

 Avoid Sitting on Cold Stone